-The ICE OPR will refer complaints, as appropriate, involving CCSO personnel to the CCSO's Professional Standards Bureau.
-The PSB Captain will inform ICE OPR of the disposition and resolution of any complaints or allegations against CCSO's participating officers.
+The ICE OPR will refer complaints, as appropriate, involving CCSO personnel to the CCSO's Internal Investigations Unit for resolution.
+The CCSO will inform ICE OPR of the disposition and resolution of any complaints or allegations against CCSO's participating officers.